ristotoldsep/expenses-tracker-saas/README.md

 ![Rahavoog Logo](https://raw.githubusercontent.com/ristotoldsep/expenses-tracker-saas/refs/heads/main/public/favicon.png)
-# Income/Expenses Tracker SaaS App - "Rahavoog" (Version 1.33)
+# Income/Expenses Tracker SaaS App - "Rahavoog" (Version 1.4)

 ## This is a full-stack NextJS app for tracking your income & expenses as a SaaS.

-Sign up your account, buy lifetime access and start using the app!
+Sign up your account, buy lifetime access (Secure checkout with Stripe) and start using the app!

 ### Used tools: